shimmy568/blog/source/_posts/docker-nodejs.md

 App listening on port 3000!
 ```

 Fuck yeah, but wait what's that 8080:3000 shit?
 So to keep it short we are able to route an port from the docker image to a completely different port on localhost.
-So that means that our code is actually wrong so we need to go to [localhost:8080](localhost:8080) to see our output not localhost:3000.
+So that means that our code is actually wrong so we need to go to [localhost:8080](localhost:8080) to see our output, not localhost:3000.
 You should see this in your browser:

 ![Sup Bitches](/assets/images/docker-nodejs/pic1.png)